 10. FEMALES CRAFT THEIR NESTS WITH NATURAL MATERIALS

 Though males may provide some help when it comes to nest building, females are the primary builders.
-They use twigs, roots, grass, and paper to form most of the cup-shaped nest, with a firm inner layer of mud for durability.
+They use twigs, roots, grass, and sometimes bits of plastic or paper to form most of the cup-shaped nest, with a firm inner layer of mud for durability.
 The inside is then lined with fine grasses and plant fibers.

 12. NOT EVERY NESTING PAIR WILL SUCCESSFULLY REPRODUCE